 Grading

 Size matters in drug delivery, and a nanoemulsion is the most versatile delivery system the world has ever seen.
-It's considered the gold standard for food and beverage formulations infused with cannabinoids like delta-9 THC (D9).
-Le Herbe is happy to introduce the world's first grading system for cannabis nanoemulsions because not all formulations are created equal.
-This point-based system has been in development for seven years and is the result of an industry-university collaboration.
+A nanoemulsion is how you make THC water-soluble, and we're happy to introduce the world's first grading system because not all cannabis beverages are created equal.
+This point-based system has been in development for ten years and is the result of an industry-university collaboration.
 We gathered a wide variety of perspectives, including but not limited to consumers, growers, processors, food scientists, chemists, engineers, and much more.
-We considered numerous grading factors but ultimately came up with 12 categories as a starting point.
-Each category is weighted by the individual item, available options, category consideration, formulation consideration, and final product conditions.
+We considered numerous grading factors, but focused on 24 categories as a starting point.
+Each category below is weighted by the individual item, available options, category consideration, formulation consideration, and final product conditions.

-We invite you to sit down with your team, go through each category, add up the item points in each of the 12 categories, and double- and triple-check your numbers.
-If you don't see a check mark or numerical value for an item, then put zero and move on to the next item or category.
-Cannabis nanoemulsions are classified as Grade A, B, C, D, F, or special grades for a select few.
-Grade D and F are the lowest quality and may not be safe for human consumption.
+We invite you to sit down with your team and go through each category.
+If you don't see a check mark or numerical value for an item, then put zero and move on to the next category.
+The online grading system will automatically calculate your score when you select the radio button on the left-hand side of the item, but you can only select one per category.
+The point total is located above the FAQs, so you can cross-reference the grading scale.
+Nanoemulsions infused with cannabinoids like THC are classified as Grade A, B, C, D, F, or special grades for a select few.
+Grades C, D, and F are the lowest quality and may not be safe for human consumption.
 Version 1.0 is the first iteration and will be fine-tuned until perfected.

 Start Here